 Square or rectangular area

+To calculate how much gravel you need to cover a rectangular area you need to multiply the volume by the gravel density.
 The volume formula for a rectangular (or square) box in cubic feet is height(ft) x width(ft) x length(ft), as seen in the figure below:

 Irregularly shaped area